stoneyield/stoneyield-docs/content/docs/features/use-cases.md

 ## Summary

-StoneYield's dual-token architecture empowers everything from conservative treasury management to complex DeFi strategies.
-Treasuries decide when capital sits in the soul-bound sUSDC layer or when it should roam the ecosystem as STUSD — all while staying verifiably hedged.
+StoneYield’s dual-token design covers conservative treasuries through to advanced DeFi stacks.
+Teams choose when capital remains in the soul-bound sUSDC layer or circulates as STUSD — staying provably hedged end to end.